 Can you wash these quilts?

-- Machine wash with only cold water on delicate cycle.
+- Wash in a washing machine with only cold water on delicate cycle.

 Did you know?

 Not too many people know the extent of time and monotonous effort associated with creating a quilt.
 Quilt-making is a process which make take 5—9 months